noam87/DOTfiles/README.md

 ## Update and Backup

 Since this folder is a git repo, all you have to do to get updates is use `git pull`.
-See the git manual.
+Note that this will override any custom changes you've made to the files.

-To back up your own version, simply create your own remote git repo and push all your changes.
+To back up your own version, create your own remote git repo and push all your changes.

 ##Other Packages